- Q. How much does it cost to attend Dordt University?

 A. Payment is due in full prior to the beginning of each semester.
 A monthly payment plan is available.

-A. The Dordt College Business Office provides a detailed summary of the payment options available.
+A. The Dordt University Business Office provides a detailed summary of the payment options available.

 A. There are many different mobile phone providers in the United States.
 Mobile Phone plans in the United States are much more expensive than other parts of the world, and frequently require 2-year contracts.
 No contract options are available, but generally require the individual to bring their own phone to use with the plan.